Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

 5. Optional system health checks.

-    1. Use the System Dump Utility \(SDU\) to capture current state of system before the shutdown.
+    1. Use the System Diagnostic Utility (SDU) to capture current state of system before the shutdown.

         **Important:** SDU takes about 15 minutes to run on a small system \(longer for large systems\).